 Prizes are awarded in the following categories:

-Cross-faculty oral presentations (top achievers form Faculty oral presentation):
+Cross-faculty oral presentations (top achievers from Faculty oral presentation):

 Oral presentations (Faculty specific):

 Posters (Faculty specific):

 It is important for the presenters to have a knowledgeable audience to see and hear their work.
-Staff members are encouraged to attend the oral presentations and to examine the poster displays which will be judged on 28 October.
-They are also encouraged to attend the Cross-Faculty oral and poster presentations in 29 October.
+Staff members are encouraged to attend the oral presentations and poster displays on 29 October and to attend the Cross- Faculty presentations on 30 October.